 A River cruise is not only luxurious but it is also one of the best ways ways to visit European river cruise routes

 A totally different way of travelling is on European river cruise routes.
-Just think you can unpack your case only once and then see some of European river cruise routes and most beautiful towns and cities every day!
+Discover Europe by boat and witness beautiful towns and cities and culture every day!
+Just think you can unpack your case only once and then explore some of Europe’s most stunning river cruise routes.

-What can you expect to find on a European river cruise?
+What can you expect to find on a river cruise in Europe?
 Well the variety it offers is spectacular such as culture, history, amazing food and of course wine.
 You can even cruise in winter around christmas markets or even travel the river of gold.

 So here are my top 5 destinations on a European River cruise

-5 top cruise destinations for a European river cruise
+5 top cruise destinations for a cruise in Europe

 The seine in France